ONLINE HELP

 3. Save changes by clicking Save element in the quick access buttons.

-• Test the "WIN_Map_of_stores" window in the simulator (click Test window in the quick access buttons).
-Then, close the simulator.
+Test the "WIN_Map_of_stores" window in the simulator (click Test window in the quick access buttons).

 Using a Multiline Zone control